Links to further sources of support and information

 You can find more information about the helpline, and FAQ’s about cancer and coronavirus here.

 Maggie’s offer practical and emotional support.
-Although they have had to close their centres, they are still available to talk to on 0300 123 1801.
+They are available to talk to on 0300 123 1801.
 They also have an online community where you can share experiences with others in similar situations through an online chat platform.
 See here.

 A free, completely confidential helpline service.
 You can talk to someone if you’re struggling to cope.

-Although services have been reduced, you can find information about how to cope at this time here and at present you can still call 24 hours a day, 7 days a week on this number: 116 123
+You can find information about how to cope here and at present you can call 24 hours a day, 7 days a week on this number: 116 123

 Marie Curie Cancer Care